adeoti-ade/bmay_bat_office_accessment_api/README.md

 * Could you use the endpoints described in this assignment or would have to create some new endpoints to provide the works of the SingleView?

 * Imagine that the Single View has 20 million musical works, do you think your solution would have a similar response time?
 What technologies would you use to keep response times reasonable?

+Note: please check QuestionAnswers.md for answers to the questions